Maspeth, Queens: Transportation

+Maspeth is also home to the Grand Avenue Bus Depot, serving lots of interborough routes with a decent battery-electric fleet.

+The proposed Interborough Express light metro line is slated to serve Maspeth using the tracks on the LIRR Bay Ridge Branch at the Grand Avenue station near 74th Street, which will provide connections to the subway at Roosevelt Avenue in Jackson Heights one station away.
+Another stop is proposed at Eliot Avenue on the eastern border with Middle Village.

 The narrow Grand Street Bridge carries Grand Street eastward across the English Kills and Newtown Creek from Williamsburg where it becomes Grand Avenue, Maspeth's main street for dining and business.
 Grand Avenue continues eastward to end at Queens Boulevard in Elmhurst.
 There is also access to I-278, the Brooklyn-Queens Expressway and I-495, the Long Island Expressway.
 The former crosses the Newtown Creek on the Kosciuszko Bridge.